mverboom/build/BUILD.md

 For building the version of the software the following sections are used:

-`[REQUIRED]` (optional)
+`[REQUIRED] [REQUIRED DISTRO] [REQUIRED DISTRO RELEASE]` (optional)

 This section can contain a single line of space seperated package names that need to be installed before the build is attempted.

+It is possible to have multiple sections present in the recipe as long as they don't have the same name.
+The order in which the section is used is:

+* [REQUIRED DISTRO RELEASE]
+* [REQUIRED DISTRO]
+* [REQUIRED]

+The DISTRO and RELEASE keywords are determined based on the machine the script is running on.

 When the name of a package contains B_PF this will be expanded to the value of the PKGPOSTFIX variable.